alkalinecoffee/boris/README.md

 # this will pull rows from a class in the standard root\CIMV2 namespace, returning an array of hashes
 multiple_rows_of_data = target.connector.values_at('SELECT * FROM Win32_NetworkAdapter')

-# this will pull rows from a class in the lower-level root\WMI namespace (note the second argument we're passing to #values_at):
+# this will pull rows from a class in the lower-level root\WMI namespace (note the second argument we're
+# passing to #values_at):
 multiple_rows_of_data = target.connector.values_at('SELECT * FROM MSNdis_EnumerateAdapter', :root_wmi)

-# you can also poll for registry keys under HKEY_LOCAL_MACHINE by providing a base key path, which returns an array of keys:
+# you can also poll for registry keys under HKEY_LOCAL_MACHINE by providing a base key path, which returns
+# an array of keys:
 registry_keys = target.connector.registry_subkeys_at('SOFTWARE\Microsoft\Windows')

-# and then grab values found at some key via #registry_values_at, which returns value/data elements in a Hash:
+# and then grab values found at some key via #registry_values_at, which returns value/data elements in a
+# Hash:
 registry_values = target.connector.registry_values_at('SOFTWARE\Microsoft\Windows\CurrentVersion')
 ```

 **Coming soon--a write-up for SNMP devices**

 Boris also comes with the ability to add your own complete modules for using the framework by writing your own data collection algorithms.
-This will also be written up in the near future.
+I will also write-up a howto in the near future.

 ## Data
 Through a number of queries and algorithms, Boris efficiently polls devices on the network for information including, but not limited to, network configuration, hardware capabilities, installed software and services, applied hotfixes/patches, and more.